 Brightspot understands that effectively telling a brand’s story at both a global and local level begins with engaging, metrics-driven content that reaches key audiences exactly where they are.
 We also know that good storytelling requires digital content that is timely, authentic, efficiently published, effectively distributed, measured and refined as it goes out.

-The Brightspot Content Business Platform is built to give companies the tools they need to get their message heard:
+Brightspot CMS is built to give companies the tools they need to get their message heard:

 - Multisite/multi-national: Brightspot is naturally multisite and multi-national, which plays a big role in brand consistency through storytelling – a crucial part of any brand’s growth and longevity.
 For global organizations that need content distributed on sites around the world in their native languages, they can publish more efficiently and realize cost savings when consolidating multiple publishing tools onto a single CMS.